Engage - Bring Your Own iPad Program for 2018-2019

 - iPads will allow students to engage in their daily curriculum by utilizing thousands of educational apps at their fingertips.

 - 9th-12th grade students will be required to bring their own iPad to school each day for daily classroom use.
+7th-8th are encouraged to bring their own iPad to school each day for classroom use, but it is not required for the 2018-2019 school year.

 Frequently Asked Questions